markcampanelli/hands-on-learning/README.md

 particularly true for boys, who are incresingly "checking out" of zombified contemporary schooling.

 Kids learn by doing, not by sitting and memorizing "math facts" or endless computerized "competency assessments".
 The adults are merely a guiding presence in this exploration.

-I am in the concept stages of establishing a new school based in a *hands on* approach to learning.

 Think instead of a shop class lasting the whole day rather than one period for one 6-week elective.

-Think kids building concrete porfolios of successes and failures, instead of merely doing everything for a report card and because it's needed in the next grade.
+Think of kids building concrete porfolios of successes and failures, instead of merely doing everything for a report card and because it's "needed in the next grade".

-It's time for an alternative to our our outdated approach, which is inhumane to many kids and their teachers.
+It's time for an alternative to our outdated approach to schools, which is downright inhumane to many kids and their teachers.
 It's also largely a waste of the parents' and taxpayers' money.

+I am in the concept stages of establishing a new school based around a *hands-on* approach to learning.

 ## Connect